-Bet 2015 Sony-Hawaii Open Odds at Waialae Country Club Field Lines
+Bet Sony Open in Hawaii Odds at Waialae Country Club field Lines

-Sony-Hawaii Open Golf Betting 2015 Promo Bonus Code
+Sony Open Golf Betting 2018 Promo Bonus Code

-The PGA Tour now moves on to the second half of its annual swing: The Sony Open is the 2nd event on the PGA Tour season at the Waialae Country Club in Honolulu.
+The PGA Tour now moves on to the second half of its annual swing: The Sony Open is the 2nd event on the PGA Tour season at Waialae Country Club, Hawai.

 With a standard 140 players in the field, there’s no telling how this tournament will unfold.
-The course itself is a par 70 course and measures 7125 yards which is fairly long for a par 70
+The course itself is a par 70 course and measures 7125 yards which is fairly long for a par 70.

-Length could well be the key this week as is keeping your ball in the fairways.
-A decent field has been assembled this week to fight for the $5,400,000 prize fund and Fed Ex Cup points in a tournament which should contain plenty of quality golf.
+Length could well be the key as is keeping your ball in the fairways.
+A decent field has been assembled this week to fight for the $6.0 million prize fund and Fed Ex Cup points in a tournament which should contain plenty of quality golf.

-4 players have won this event more than once.
+Four players have won this event more than once.
 Ernie Els, Corey Pavin, Hubert Green and Lanny Wadkins have all won the event twice with other winners including top names such as Jack Nicklaus, Jim Furyk and Vijay Singh.
 The list of past champions includes such notable names as Lee Trevino, Ben Crenshaw, Ernie Els and Zach Johnson.

 This tournament has been held at Waialae since its inaugural event in 1965.
 Previously known as the Hawaiian Open, it became the Sony Open in Hawaii in 1999.
-The Sony Open will be broadcast on the Golf Channel will broadcast for all four rounds.
+The Sony Open will be broadcast on the Golf Channel, which will broadcast for all four rounds.
 The defending champion and will have to contend with a full field with all but 20 players making their 2018 PGA debut.

 2014 Sony Open in Hawaii Winner